- Are Psychedelic Hallucinations Actually Metaphorical Perceptions? - April 19, 2017

 Predictive models conceive of perception in a very different way.
 The first step of determining the trajectory of the boat is the helmsman guessing, on the basis of his past experience, where the boat can safely go.
 So, within the predictive model, the lookout plays no constitutive role.
 The lookout influences the trajectory of the boat only when the helmsman’s predictions are proved wrong, and when the lookout needs to warn him.

 Two niceties must be added.
 First, bottom-up error signals can be variously weighted.
-In noisy or uncertain situations, bottom-up prediction errors have a smaller influence than usual:5 in noisy or uncertain situations, the lookout’s warnings are not taken into account by the helmsman as much as usual.
+In noisy or uncertain situations, bottom-up prediction errors have a smaller influence than usual:[5.
+Clark, A. (2013).
+The many faces of precision.
+Frontiers in Psychology, 4, 270.] in noisy or uncertain situations, the lookout’s warnings are not taken into account by the helmsman as much as usual.
 Second, in the boat analogy, there is only one lookout and one helmsman.
 In the brain, several duos of lookouts and helmsmen are working together, and each of these duos is specialized in a specific perceptual modality.

 The (Un)Making of Spirits: Ayahuasca Ritual in Shipibo Shamanism